-- 1. The District will conduct annual training for both staff and students in multi-hazard safety issues, including Right-To-Know and Blood Borne Pathogens.
+- 1. Annually, Averill Park CSD will coordinate drills and other school safety exercises for staff and students.
+Training will include an explanation of the non-confidential roles and responsibilities of students and staff during the activation of emergency procedures outlined in the School Safety Plan and other applicable procedures.
+When appropriate, the district will utilize local, county and state emergency responders and preparedness officials.
+The District will revise existing plans in response to post-incident feedback. - 2.
+The District will conduct annual training for both staff and students in multi-hazard safety issues, including Right-To-Know and Blood Borne Pathogens.
 Training will be coordinated by the District Administration, consisting of classroom activities, general assemblies, tabletop exercises, fire drills, lockdown drills, shelter-in-place drills, evacuation drills, lock-out drill, bus evacuation drill, and other safety programs.
-The Building-level safety team and the District-wide Safety Committee meets periodically to review safety measures and procedures. - 2.
-Averill Park CSD will coordinate drills and other school safety exercises annually for both staff and students.
-Training will include an explanation of the non-confidential roles and responsibilities of students and staff during the activation of emergency procedures outlined in the School Safety Plan and other applicable procedures.
-When appropriate the district will utilize local, county and state emergency responders and preparedness officials.
-The District will revise existing plans in response to post-incident critiques by medical personnel and other trained safety experts. - 3.
-Staff training will be offered annually.
-Additional training will be scheduled when procedures change or circumstances indicate the need to review procedures.
+The Building-level safety team and the District-wide Safety Committee meets periodically to review safety measures and procedures.